Integrated management of border regions in Burkina Faso (EUTF, Federal Foreign Office)

 Burkina Faso is located in the heart of West Africa, surrounded by six countries.
 The landlocked country's particular geographical location is conducive to cross-border trade and migration, both of which are major sources of income for Burkina Faso, one of the poorest countries in the world.
 At the same time, its location also poses a security risk.
 Some sections of the country’s long borders are neither marked nor sufficiently controlled and do not afford sufficient protection for the people.

 The increasingly unstable conditions in the neighbouring countries of Mali and Niger are exacerbating the situation.
-The border regions in particular are a breeding ground for crime and terrorism.
+The border regions in particular are a breeding ground for crime.
 Living conditions are often very poor.
 Due to the remote location, few public services are available, including basic public goods such as water and education.
 People often have to travel for hours to access medical care.
 Development opportunities are thus limited, forcing many people to move to urban areas or emigrate to neighbouring countries.

 It is easy for violent groups, people traffickers and arms dealers to gain control over the border regions.
 They not only exploit the fact that the lack of structures erodes the people's trust in the state, but at the same time tempt people with sources of income that may be illegal but are often the only option for earning money.
 Security forces are not adequately trained or equipped to address this problem.